rokartur/Micmute/README.md

 2. Unzip the `.zip` file and move the app to `/Applications` folder.
 3. All done!
 You can now use BetterAudio.

+# Get a Plus license to unlock all features
+*info*

 ## Star History
 <div align="center">
   <a href="https://www.star-history.com/#rokartur/BetterAudio&Date">